TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          pageTitleSeparator

    Data type
-         Until TYPO3 6.0: string

-         Since TYPO3 6.1: string /:ref:`stdWrap <stdwrap>`
+         string /:ref:`stdWrap <stdwrap>`

    Description
-         (Since TYPO3 4.7) The signs which should be printed in the title tag between the website name and the page title.
+         The signs which should be printed in the title tag between the website name and the page title.
 If pageTitleSeparator is set, but *no* sub-properties are defined, then a space will be added to the end of the separator. stdWrap is useful to adjust whitespaces at the beginning and the end of the separator.

          **Examples:** ::